backdrop-contrib/notify/README.txt

 The administrative interface is at: Administer » Configuration » People » Notification settings.

-There are three tabs:
+There are four tabs:

 1. Settings: All the main options for this module.
+2. Defaults: Default settings for new users.
-2. Queue: Process and inspect the notification queue.
+3. Queue: Process and inspect the notification queue.
-3. Users: Review and alter per-user settings.
+4. Users: Review and alter per-user settings.

 Settings